-PAU will ensure students do not face an academic disadvantage as a result of being called to national or international service.
-When a student (or family member) receives orders to deploy, the University works with the student to determine the best options based on the circumstance.
-In these circumstances, students can withdraw from the University with a 100% reversal of tuition and fees without penalty.
-The University will also make every effort to restore students returning from national and military service to the status they held prior to their departure.
-If classes are in session at the time of activation, each case may be evaluated individually and professors consulted as appropriate.
+Palo Alto University will ensure students do not face an academic disadvantage as a result of being called to national or international service.
+When a student (or family member) receives recall orders to active duty or orders to deploy, the student can withdraw from the university with a 100% refund and without financial penalty.

+If classes are in session at the time of activation, each case will be individually evaluatedStudent Disability web page with the student's professors to determine the best option for the student.
+The university will make every effort to restore students returning from national and military service to the status as they held prior to their departure.